 An amendment may be divided even after the yeas and nays have been ordered on it.
-In such a case, a rollcall vote occurs on each part unless the order for the yeas and nays is vitiated by unanimous consent.
+In such a case, a roll-call vote occurs on each part unless the order for the yeas and nays is vitiated by unanimous consent.
 Amendments considered en bloc may be divided only by unanimous consent.

-Rule XVIII also includes an important exception: motions to strike out and insert are not divisible.
-Consequently, the only amendments that typically are subject to demands for division are amendments to add new provisions to a measure or pending amendment.
+Rule XVIII also includes an important exception: Motions to strike out and insert are not divisible.
+Consequently, the only amendments that are typically subject to demands for division are amendments to add new provisions to a measure or pending amendment.